intermezzOS/book/second-edition/src/fractal-learning.md

 character on the screen.
 So we say "This color means yellow" and just get on with life.
 I've written this VGA code probably ten different times in at least three different languages in the past ten years, and I didn't know why that number meant yellow until last night.
+In the previous sections, we managed to build a whole "hello world" kernel without understanding fully what was going on.
+We then circled back and dug in a bit.

 It's okay to not "fully" understand something before moving on, whatever that means.
 You'll get back to it.
 Sometimes, learning something else is